lrotermund/blog/content/posts/mastering-microservices.md

 Most developers today have a more or less good definition of microservices in their head.
 Some are developing within a microservice architectural environment and some are not.
 Long time I've developed monolithic web applications and internal services/
-{{< abbr "API" "Application Programming Interface" >}}'s without knowing of further software architectures.
+{{< abbr "APIs" "Application Programming Interface" >}} without knowing of further software architectures.

 Meanwhile, I've been working with microservices for some years.
 This year my employer [Tasko](https://www.tasko.de/) offered me to visit Heise's